thijstakken/MusicService/README.md

 6. 🎉 Create a branch and make your changes.
 When committing changes please use [Gitmoji](https://gitmoji.dev/) and [close the corresponding issue with "fixed"](https://github.com/gitbucket/gitbucket/wiki/How-to-Close-Reference-issues-and-pull-request) and the number of the issue `git commit -m ":bug: fixed #21 Your commit message"`
 7. ⬆ Create a [pull request](https://github.com/thijstakken/MusicService/pulls)
 8. 🚀 Wait for it to be reviewed and merged!

+(cleaning up, or starting over with testing) delete container with: ... delete volumes with: docker volume rm my-vol

 Use at your own risk, never trust the code of a random dude on the internet without first checking it yourself :)